-Is your hair residing, have a struggling hairline, you lost your baby hairs and/or have no idea on what causes residing hairline?
+Is your hair receding, have a struggling hairline, you lost your baby hairs and/or have no idea on what causes receding hairline?

 Hello mane embracers, I hope your crowns are flourishing and your skin glowing.
 Thank you for stopping by and welcome to my natural hair blog.